DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - get 50% or more of their annual revenue from selling or sharing California residents’ personal information
     - The CCPA imposes separate obligations on service providers and contractors (who contract with businesses to process personal info) and other recipients of personal information from businesses
     - The CCPA does not generally apply to nonprofit orgs or government agencies
-    - California residents have the right to:
+    - California residents have the right to: 🟡 LOCKED
-      - (L)imit use and disclosure of personal info
+      - ✏️(L)imit use and disclosure of personal info
-      - (O)pt-out of sale or cross-context advertising
+      - ✏️(O)pt-out of sale or cross-context advertising
-      - (C)orrect inaccurate info
+      - ✏️(C)orrect inaccurate info
-      - (K)now what personal info business have and share
+      - ✏️(K)now what personal info business have and share
-      - (E)qual treatment / nondiscrimination
+      - ✏️(E)qual treatment / nondiscrimination
-      - (D)elete info business have on them
+      - ✏️(D)elete info business have on them

   - **Children's Online Privacy Protection Act (COPPA)** of 1998:
     - COPPA makes a series of demands on websites that cater to children or knowingly collect information from children:
       - Websites must have a privacy notice that clearly states the types of info they collect and what it's used for (including whether infor is disclosed to third parties); must also include contact infor for site operators
       - Parents must be able to review any info collected from children and permanently delete it from the site's records
-      - Parents must give verifiable consent to the collection of info about children younger than the age of 13 prior to any such collection
+      - Parents must give verifiable consent to the collection of info about children younger than the age of 📝13 prior to any such collection
   - GLBA: see above
-  - US Patriot Act of 2002: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to foreign terrorism
+  - **US Patriot Act of 2002**: enacted following the September 11 attacks with the stated goal of tightening U.S. national security, particularly as it related to ❄️foreign terrorism
     - The act included three main provisions:
-      - expanded surveillance abilities of law enforcement, including by tapping domestic and international phones
+      - 🎧expanded surveillance abilities of law enforcement, including by 🎧tapping domestic and international phones
       - easier interagency communication to allow federal agencies to more effectively use all available resources in counterterrorism efforts
       - increased penalties for terrorism crimes and an expanded list of activities which would qualify for terrorism charges
-  - **Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 18, and the parents of minor students
+  - **Family Education Rights and Privacy Act (FERPA)**: Grants privacy rights to students over 📝18, and the parents of minor students
   - EU's Data Protection Directive (DPD): see above
   - EU's General Data Protection Regulation (GDPR): key provisions
     - lawfulness, fairness, and transparency